Lezmond Mitchell: Legal proceedings

-As a result of a large investigation, on November 4 and 5, 2001, the Navajo Nation Strategic Reaction Team surrounded the Round Rock residents of Mitchell, Orsinger, 34-year-old Teddy Orsinger, 20-year-old George Nakai, 23-year-old Jimmy Nakai Jr., Danny Leal, and Jason Kinlicheenie on suspicion of being involved in the murders, with most of them being present at the Begay and Sam murders.
+As a result of a large investigation, on November 4 and 5, 2001, the Navajo Nation Strategic Reaction Team surrounded the Round Rock residences of Mitchell, Orsinger, 34-year-old Teddy Orsinger, 20-year-old George Nakai, 23-year-old Jimmy Nakai Jr., Danny Leal, and Jason Kinlicheenie on suspicion of being involved in the murders, with most of them being present at the Begay and Sam murders.
 They were captured, and in November, a federal grand jury indicted Mitchell on 11 counts, including kidnapping, carjacking, robbery and murder.

 Since he was being tried federally, prosecutors sought a death sentence.
 The Navajo Department of Justice openly opposed the prosecutors plans to seek the death penalty in a statement in 2002.
 Orsinger, since he was juvenile, was ordered to be tried separately.
 The Orsingers, the Nakais, Leal, and Kinlicheenie were all convicted for their roles in the Begay and Sam murders and sentenced to life in prison.
-Mitchell's trial began in April 2003 and lasted a month.
+Mitchell's trial began in April 2003, and lasted a month.
 Mitchell's lawyers maintained that, while their client was present at the time of the killings, he was not the one that perpetrated them, but instead Orsinger was the actual mastermind behind it.
 On May 8, Mitchell was convicted on all counts and sentenced to death.
+On September 15, he was formally sentenced to death by Judge Mary H. Murguia.
 Orsinger was convicted later in December for his role in the Slim and Lee murders and given another life sentence.

+Orsinger was later granted a resentencing hearing as a result of the Miller v.
+Alabama and Montgomery v.
+Louisiana rulings.
+However, a federal judge resentenced to life in prison after a hearing.

 In 2015, Mitchell argued his case to a three-judge panel.
 He claimed that his original defense team was ineffective, though the U.S. Court of Appeals for the Ninth Circuit counter-argued that Mitchell's defense had been "thorough in the extreme" and upheld his sentence.
 During the presidency of Donald Trump, Mitchell was one of several condemned men on federal death row selected to be executed.
 He was first scheduled to be executed on December 11, 2019, and would have been the first person executed by the federal government since the execution of Louis Jones Jr. in 2003.
 Mitchell's attorneys in the meantime sought a stay of execution to investigate possible racial bias by the jury who convicted him.

 Shortly before the scheduled execution, the U.S. Court of Appeals granted the stay while it resolved an additional appeal.
-In May 2020 a federal court in Arizona denied Mitchell an opportunity to interview former jurors, and the decision was upheld by the U.S. Court of Appeals.
+In May 2020, a federal court in Arizona denied Mitchell an opportunity to interview former jurors, and the decision was upheld by the U.S. Court of Appeals.